marekmaskarinec/umboxs/static/docs/user/reference/boxjson.md

 ### `name`

-This sets the package's name.
-It has to match the name specified when registering the package.
+This sets the box's name.
+It has to match the name specified when registering the box.
 If it does not match, it will be changed accordingly.

 ### `version`

-Version of the package.
+Version of the box.

 ### `author`

-Author of the package.
+Author of the box.

 ### `license`